Search This Blog

 Meanwhile, I had grown wise to the drop-dead gorgeous babes approaching with some question from the front while the pick-pocketing boyfriend sneaks up behind.
 Even sitting with my back to the wall I was approached by several the doe-eyed girls, all of whom were told in clear Afrikaans to fokk off, which seems to need no translation in Romanian.

-So, as the officer said, "tant piss", all I needed to do was find a bed for three nights and then I’d be mobile.
+So, as the French police officer said, "tant piss", all I needed to do was find a bed for three nights and then I’d be mobile.
 The flight ticket home being my most expensive items, I tucked it deep under my long johns.
 Not even the best pickpocket would peal that off my butt without me noticing!

 I used my day pass to get as close to the car factory as possible.
-Many blocks later that icy night, a surly manager at a small pension agreed to hold my camera and lenses in credit for his wildly overpriced room rates, until I could get my passport and cards replaced after the weekend.
+Many blocks later that icy night, a surly manager at a small pensione agreed to hold my camera and lenses in credit for his wildly overpriced room rates, until I could get my passport and cards replaced after the weekend.

 My first call was to cancel and replace the stolen cards.
 A lady at Visa’s call centre in New Orleans explained that new cards would take a week, but for a small fee, emergency cash can be arranged on the spot.
 She assured me in a lovely Southern drawl that “Honey, the money would be at Western Union the next day, which was a Saturday.